Orlando Furioso: Ariosto and Boiardo

 Ariosto's poem is a sequel to Matteo Maria Boiardo's Orlando Innamorato (Orlando in Love).
 One of Boiardo's main achievements was his fusion of the Matter of France (the tradition of stories about Charlemagne and paladins such as Roland) with the Matter of Britain (the legends about King Arthur and his knights).
 The latter contained the magical elements and love interest that were generally lacking in the more austere and warlike poems about Carolingian heroes.

 Ariosto continued to mix these elements in his poem as well as adding material derived from Classical sources.
 However, Ariosto has an ironic tone rarely present in Boiardo, who treated the ideals of chivalry much more seriously.
-In Orlando Furioso, instead of the chivalric ideals which were no longer current in the 16th century, a humanistic conception of man and life is vividly celebrated under the appearance of a fantastical world.
+In Orlando Furioso, instead of the chivalric ideals which were no longer current in the 16th century, a humanistic conception of man and life is vividly celebrated under the appearance of a fantastical world, notwithstanding his early modern approaches to feminism.

 Plot

 The action of Orlando Furioso takes place against the background of the war between the Christian emperor Charlemagne and the Saracen king of Africa, Agramante, who has invaded Europe to avenge the death of his father Troiano.
 Agramante and his allies – who include Marsilio, the King of Spain, and the boastful warrior Rodomonte – besiege Charlemagne in Paris.

 Meanwhile, Orlando, Charlemagne's most famous paladin, has been tempted to forget his duty to protect the emperor because of his love for the pagan princess Angelica.
 At the beginning of the poem, Angelica escapes from the castle of the Bavarian Duke Namo, and Orlando sets off in pursuit.
-The two meet with various adventures until Angelica saves a wounded Saracen infantryman, Medoro, falls in love, and elopes with him to Cathay.
+The two meet with various adventures until Angelica comes across a wounded Saracen infantryman on the verge of death, Medoro.
+She nurses him back to health, falls in love, and elopes with him to Cathay.

-When Orlando learns the truth, he goes mad with despair and rampages through Europe and Africa destroying everything in his path.
+When Orlando learns the truth, by finding the pair's secret garden of love, or Locus Amoenus, he goes mad with despair and rampages through Europe and Africa destroying everything in his path, and thus demonstrates the frenzy that the title suggests.
 The English knight Astolfo journeys to Ethiopia on the hippogriff to find a cure for Orlando's madness.

 He flies up in Elijah's flaming chariot to the Moon, where everything lost on Earth is to be found, including Orlando's wits.
 He brings them back in a bottle and makes Orlando sniff them, thus restoring him to sanity.
 (At the same time Orlando falls out of love with Angelica, as the author explains that love is itself a form of insanity.)